Sv443-Network/UserUtils/docs.md

   barObserver.addListener("#my-other-element", {
     // set the debounce higher than provided by the defaultDebounce property:
     debounce: 250,
-    // adjust the debounceEdge back to the default "falling" for this specific listener:
+    // change the type for this specific listener:
-    debounceEdge: "falling",
+    debounceType: "idle",
     listener: (element) => {
       console.log("Other element's attributes changed:", element);
     },